 If you’re buying from a dealership, make sure that all of the terms and prices listed in the sales contract reflect your previous negotiations.
 If you’re also financing through the dealer, confirm that the loan details, like the interest rate and loan term, look right.

 It may take some time to buy a used car, but doing your research and comparing options can pay off.

-If you’re having trouble finding a reliable used car within your budget, consider waiting until you can make a larger down payment.
+If you’re having trouble finding a reliable used vehicle within your budget, consider waiting until you can make a larger car down payment.
 Taking steps to build your credit also might help you qualify for a lower interest rate on your loan, which could lower your monthly payment.